+'''

+/

-''' / Applies the user defined EntryProcessor to the entry mapped by the key.
-Returns the object which is the result of the process() method of EntryProcessor. / Object executeOnKey( K key, EntryProcessor entryProcessor );
+Applies the user defined EntryProcessor to the entry mapped by the key.

+Returns the object which is the result of the process() method of EntryProcessor.

+/

+Object executeOnKey( K key, EntryProcessor entryProcessor );

+/

-/ Applies the user defined EntryProcessor to the entries mapped by the collection of keys.
-Returns the results mapped by each key in the collection. / Map<K, Object> executeOnKeys( Set<K> keys, EntryProcessor entryProcessor );
+Applies the user defined EntryProcessor to the entries mapped by the collection of keys.

+/

+Map<K, Object> executeOnKeys( Set<K> keys, EntryProcessor entryProcessor );

+/

+Applies the user defined EntryProcessor to the entry mapped by the key with

+/

+Map<K, Object> executeOnKeys( Set<K> keys, EntryProcessor entryProcessor );

+/

-/ Applies the user defined EntryProcessor to the entry mapped by the key with specified ExecutionCallback to listen to event status and return immediately. / void submitToKey( K key, EntryProcessor entryProcessor, ExecutionCallback callback ); '''
+Applies the user defined EntryProcessor to the entry mapped by the key with

+specified ExecutionCallback to listen to event status and return immediately.

+/

+'''

+void submitToKey( K key, EntryProcessor entryProcessor, ExecutionCallback callback );

+'''

+/

-''' / Applies the user defined EntryProcessor to all entries in the map.
-Returns the results mapped by each key in the map. / Map<K, Object> executeOnEntries( EntryProcessor entryProcessor );
+Applies the user defined EntryProcessor to all entries in the map.

+Returns the results mapped by each key in the map.

+/

+Map<K, Object> executeOnEntries( EntryProcessor entryProcessor );

+/

-/ Applies the user defined EntryProcessor to the entries in the map which satisfies provided predicate.
-Returns the results mapped by each key in the map. / Map<K, Object> executeOnEntries( EntryProcessor entryProcessor, Predicate predicate ); '''
+Applies the user defined EntryProcessor to the entries in the map which satisfies

+provided predicate.

+Returns the results mapped by each key in the map.

+/

+Map<K, Object> executeOnEntries( EntryProcessor entryProcessor, Predicate predicate );

+'''

 NOTE: Entry Processors run via Operation Threads that are dedicated to specific partitions.
-Therefore, with long running Entry Processor executions, other partition operations such as map.put(key) cannot be processed.
+Therefore, with long running Entry Processor executions, other partition operations such as map.put (key) cannot be processed.
 With this in mind, it is good practice to make your Entry Processor executions as quick as possible.

-11.4.4 EntryProcessor Interface
+EntryProcessor Interface 11.4.4